The Journey of the Seeker

 I am so grateful for all the amazing mentors and coaches who so patiently and gently guided me on this journey.

-It was quite a journey!! for me to let go of my need to "control" my inner and outer world.
+It was quite a CHALLENGE!! for me to let go of my need to "control" my inner and outer world (mostly! work in progress).

 However, I have no regrets as I realise that I needed all the above experience to "arrive" here...